Dylan-Eckert/CT100/exercises/javascript/object_lessons.md

 - Give it a Genre
 - Add the main actors to it

-"Some Movie" - 3.5 stars, you have not seen it
+"Some Movie" - 3.5 stars, you have not seen it<br>
 Comedy staring: Billy, Bobby, and Sally